Alain Delon

 Alain Fabien Maurice Marcel Delon (/fr/; 8 November 1935 – 18 August 2024) was a French actor, film producer, screenwriter, singer, and businessman.
-Acknowledged as a cultural and cinematic leading man of the 20th century, Delon emerged as one of the foremost European actors of the late 1950s to the 1980s, and became an international sex symbol.
-He is regarded as one of the most well-known figures of the French cultural landscape.
+Acknowledged as a cultural and cinematic leading man of the 20th century, Delon emerged as one of the foremost European actors of the late 1950s to the late 1980s, and became an international sex symbol.
+He is regarded as one of the most well-known figures in French cinema.
 His style, looks, and roles, which made him an international icon, earned him enduring popularity.

 Delon achieved critical acclaim for his roles in films such as Women Are Weak (1959), Purple Noon (1960), Rocco and His Brothers (1960), L'Eclisse (1962), The Leopard (1963), Any Number Can Win (1963), The Black Tulip (1964), The Last Adventure (1967), Le Samouraï (1967), The Girl on a Motorcycle (1968), La Piscine (1969), Le Cercle Rouge (1970), Un flic (1972), and Monsieur Klein (1976).
-Over the course of his career, Delon worked with many directors, including Luchino Visconti, Jean-Luc Godard, Jean-Pierre Melville, Michelangelo Antonioni, Louis Malle, and Agnès Varda.
+Over the course of his career, Delon worked with many directors, including Luchino Visconti, Jean-Luc Godard, Jean-Pierre Melville, Michelangelo Antonioni, Louis Malle, Agnès Varda, and Joseph Losey.

 Delon received many film and entertainment awards throughout his career.
 In 1985, he won the César Award for Best Actor for his performance in Notre histoire (1984).
 In 1991, he became a member of France's Legion of Honour.
 At the 45th Berlin International Film Festival, he won the Honorary Golden Bear.
 At the 2019 Cannes Film Festival, he received the Honorary Palme d'Or.

 In addition to his acting career, Delon also recorded the spoken part in the popular 1973 song "Paroles, paroles", a duet with Dalida as the main singing voice.
 He acquired Swiss citizenship in 1999.

 Family

 The Delons are originally from Saint-Vincent-Lespinasse, in Tarn-et-Garonne.
 Their known genealogy goes back to Jean Delon, born in the fifteenth century.
 Delon's paternal great-grandfather, Fabien Delon (Saint-Vincent-Lespinasse, 28 December 1829 - Figeac (Lot), 12 December 1909), a civil engineer, was decorated with the Legion of Honour in 1892.
-His paternal grandmother, Marie-Antoinette Evangelista (born in 1867 in Prunelli-di-Fiumorbo), was Corsican.
+His paternal grandmother, Maria Antonietta Evangelista (born in 1867 in Cassino), was Italian.
 On 3 December 1888 she married Delon's paternal grandfather, Jean-Marcel Delon (Figeac, 4 November 1856 – L'Haÿ-les-Roses 1926), then a tax collector in Gap, who was appointed in Corsica in 1886.
 The couple had two children together, a son François Fabien Delon and a daughter Jeanne Lucidora Adele Delon.

 Delon's maternal grandfather, Alfred Louis Arnold (1876–1959), was born in Paris and was a rider of the French army, gendarme.
 His parents were Just Arnold, born in 1847 in Bürglen, Uri, a shoemaker by trade, and Marie-Adéle Lienemann, born in 1849, a cook.
 He married Maria Minard (1881–1913), a model for Jeanne Lanvin.
 The couple had two children: a daughter, Édith Marie Suzanne Arnold, and a son, Henri Arnold.